Karen Heck: Politics

+Heck also launched, supported and endorsed the recall of her successor to the Mayorship of Waterville, Nick Isgro, a conservative Republican.
+The recall divided the community and ultimately failed.

+In 2025, Heck endorsed progressive Graham Platner for the 2026 United States Senate election in Maine.

 Winery and distillery

 Heck and Bruce Olson are co-owners of Tree Spirits, an Oakland-based winery and distillery.
 The company has won international competitions since 2011 for its wines and distilled spirits made from locally sourced apple, pear, and maple syrup, and is the sole distiller of absinthe in New England.

 Memberships

 Heck is a past president of the Waterville Rotary and the Coalition and Family Planning Providers group.
 She was a co-chair of the Maine Choice Coalition.
 She has served on the boards of the Maine Women's Fund, Safe Abortions for Everyone, Waterville Rape Crisis Assistance, Women's Development Institute, SAFE, Inc., and the Maine Center for Economic Policy.
 She has volunteered for the Mid-Maine United Way, the Mid-Maine Homeless Shelter, and the Waterville Boys and Girls Club, and campaigned for women running for state office.

 Awards and honors

 Heck shared the 2002 Women of the Year award from the Maine Federation of Business and Professional Women's Clubs with Brown and Cole, her co-founders at Hardy Girls Healthy Women, and received the 2006 Achievement Citation Award from the Maine Statewide American Association of University Women.
 She was inducted into the Maine Women's Hall of Fame in 2008.